-I’m wondering how to deal with aggression on the part of my son.
-My 9-year old son came home today with a note from his principle and teacher.
-The teacher listed 4 aggressive episodes that my son engaged in, in the last week and labelled them as “violent acts.”
-I know that every parent sees their son in the best positive light, but you must take my word for the fact that my 9 year-old is the least aggressive of my children.
-He is never one to even raise his voice or before these last few incidents, raise a hand or be aggressive.
+I’m wondering how to deal with the aggression on the part of my son.
+My 9-year-old son came home today with a note from his principal and teacher.
+The teacher listed four aggressive episodes that my son engaged in in the last week and labelled them “violent acts.”
+I know that every parent sees their son in the best possible light, but you must take my word for the fact that my 9-year-old is the least aggressive of my children.
+He is never one to even raise his voice, or before these last few incidents, raise a hand or be aggressive.

-After speaking to him about the incidents, he tells me that he is concerned with the fact that he is suddenly having trouble controlling his temper and his physical responses.
-He is emotionally mature for his age and he is deeply embarrassed that he is having these troubles with the school’s administration.
-Can you recommend any strategies that help young boys channel what seems like a normal amount of developing physicality to me, into something that he can better handle and is more appropriate?
+After speaking to him about the incidents, he tells me that he is concerned about the fact that he is suddenly having trouble controlling his temper and his physical responses.
+He is emotionally mature for his age, and he is deeply embarrassed that he is having these troubles with the school’s administration.
+Can you recommend any strategies that help young boys channel what seems like a normal amount of developing physicality into something that he can better handle and that is more appropriate?
 I am not sure if I am explaining the situation properly, but I am speaking about a child who genuinely wants to control his aggressive actions and is having trouble doing it.

 – Terri (name has been changed on request to protect privacy)

 Firstly, I can certainly understand how frustrating this issue is for both you and your son.
 When you tell me something is out of character, then the first thing I think you ought to look at when it comes to dealing with how to deal with aggression is the medical angle.
 Boys start puberty at different times, but believe it or not, 9 years old is still within the realm of possibilities.
 There could be some medical reason for his outbursts, which he’ll still need to manage, but at least knowing where they’re coming from will help.

 If you’ve checked out the medical angle then consider a basis for the anger